burntcustard/lh-ops-random-emoji/README.md

 2. Install dependencies
 `$ npm i`

+3. Edit [emojis.md](emojis.md) via a text editor, **or** get one or more emojis in your clipboard for the CLI tool to use.

-3. Start
+4. Start
 `$ npm start`

-4. Commit changes
+5. Commit changes
 After adding or removing, [emojis.md](emojis.md) should be commited so that the modified list is saved
 `$ git commit emojis.md -m "Add 🚀"`